Emulator Issues #10693

 What are your PC specifications?
 (CPU, GPU, Operating System, more)

 Geforce GTX 1080 Ti

-#4 Updated by JosJuice almost 3 years ago
+#4 Updated by JosJuice about 3 years ago

 Or, uh, I guess those instructions are hard to use on macOS if you don't have a build environment set up...
 It's also possible to manually do a binary search of the builds on the download list.
 It works like this: